Multi-configuration time-dependent Hartree: Dirac-Frenkel Variational Principle

 Which simplest and thus preferred method of deriving the equations of motion.

 Multi-layer extension

 Motivation

 The original ansatz of MCTDH generates a single layer tensor tree; however, there is a limit to the size and complexity this single layer can handle.
-This prompted the development of a multilayer (ML)-MCTDH ansatz by Manthe which was then generalized by Vendrell and Meyer.
+This prompted the development of a multilayer (ML)-MCTDH ansatz by Wang and Thoss, which was generalized by Manthe implemented in the Heidelberg package by Vendrell and Meyer.

 Tensor Tree Formalism

 Multiple layers are generated through the creation of a tensor tree of nodes linking the modes (DOFs).
 Solving the tree layout is an NP-hard problem, but strides have been taken to automate this process through mode correlations by Mendive-Tapia.

 Example MCTDH tree with l representing layers and q1-6 being the modes.

 Wave function expansion

 The generalized ML expansion of Meyer can be written as follows: